 - Re-usable filter which is better for the environment and your wallet

 - Brewing style doesn’t suit lighter roasts

-The Hario Woodneck Drip Pot falls somewhere in between a pour over and drip coffee maker.
+The Hario Woodneck Drip Pot falls somewhere between a pour over and traditional drip coffee maker.
 Whilst it looks like a Chemex, the resulting brew resembles a French press coffee, yet it’s easier to clean.
 Confused?

 Thankfully using the Hario Drip Pot is very simple for beginners and for coffee pros alike.
-You can expect a very rich, full-bodied cup of coffee, better suited to darker roasts.
+You can expect a rich, full-bodied cup of coffee, better suited to darker roasts.

 The Woodneck features a wide opening at the bottom, similar to the Hario V60.
 However, the V60 requires a level of precision that only comes from a lot of practice.
 Whereas the Woodneck filter controls the flow much better, giving you a much larger margin for error.

 Whilst this makes the Woodneck better for usability, it does mean you won’t be able to enjoy the light and zesty coffee of a more delicate roast.
 Instead, it accents the rich, chocolatey tones of the coffee thanks to the slower extraction style that is closer to steeping.

 You will also have to store the filter in a tub of water in the fridge.
 But that’s hardly a chore, especially as it means you don’t need to buy endless paper filters.